Beta

 Phase 2

-Being able to validate the NVI survey data with the nationally developed BRFSS survey, we noticed two important details from over 400 NVI survey respondents who completed the two additional modules (Reactions to Racism and Social Determinants of Health):
+In addition, being able to validate the NVI survey data with the nationally developed BRFSS survey, we noticed two important details:

 Partners